TommyMandex/Zoom-Code-Scraper/README.md

 Finds Zoom Codes for you.

 ## Information
-This tool will scrape Twitter data for you.
-It specifically searches for Zoom Codes/URLs posted recently by other users.
+This tool specifically searches for Zoom Codes/URLs posted recently by users on Twitter.
+It filters possible results.

 I got the idea from verdict, he made a similar tool a few months ago but using TweetDeck.
 Mine uses Twitter's official API.<br/>
 His Discord username: verdict#0200